-To be awarded to the competitors whose scores in the Sitting, Standing (match in abeyance), Kinnaird, Stephens, Wantage and Queen Mary make up the highest aggregates.
+To be awarded to the competitors whose scores in the Sitting, Standing, Kinnaird, Stephens, Wantage and Queen Mary make up the highest aggregates.
 A tie for first place will be shot off if possible.
 All other ties, including ties for first place if a tie shoot is not possible, will be decided by the best score in the Queen Mary, followed by the scores in the Stephens, Wantage, Sitting, Standing and Kinnaird in that order.

-THE SITTING
+THE SITTING (SR)

-NRA Service Rifle Day or concurrently with Practice 4 of the Short Range Rural Contact Assessment during the various Services Skillat-Arms Meetings
+NRA Service Rifle Day or concurrently with Practice 4 of the Short Range Rural Contact Assessment during the various Services Skill-

-Position Sitting, kneeling or squatting.
+Sitting, kneeling or squatting.
+Position

+No of shots Ten to count.
 Targets One Fig 12.

-Timing Two 15 seconds exposures.
+Two 15 seconds exposures.
+Timing